-On July 30, 2010, former D.C.
+On October 8, 2010, former D.C.
 School Chancellor Michelle Rhee authorized a RIF pursuant to D.C.
 Code § 1-624.02, 5 District of Columbia Municipal Regulations (DCMR) Chapter 15, and Mayor's Order 2007-186.
-Chancellor Rhee stated that the RIF was conducted to eliminate school-based non-instructional positions and was necessitated by budgetary reasons, curtailment of work and reorganization of functions.1
+Chancellor Rhee stated that the RIF was conducted to eliminate specific positions in NPU and was necessitated by budgetary reasons, curtailment of work and reorganization of functions.1